hmisonne/UdacityReact/03_Mobile_Flashcards/README.md

 To run this app, on your terminal, cd to 03_Mobile_Flashcards :

-install all project dependencies with `expo install` start the development server with `expo start`
+Install all project dependencies with `expo install` and start the development server with `expo start`.
-Open the localhost:3000 to view the App in development mode on the local server.
+Use your android device to scan the QR code generated.

 ### Backend Server

 Currently, there is no backend server setup.
 The `utils/helpers` file regroups the methods to access the data from AsyncStorage.

 ## Acknowledgements